Treatment Options for Dry Eye

 As around 80% of cases of dry eye are evaporative due to mybomian gland dysfunction, this condition frequently requires treatment.
 Treatment strategies are aimed at either increasing the quantity of oils (meibum) produced by the glands or, more usually, unblocking glands and ensuring the free flow of oils from them.
 This typically requires the application of heat to "melt" and reduce the viscosity of old thickened oils remaining in the glands before mechanically expressing them.
 This may need to be repeated a number of times before satisfactory gland function is restored.
 Some of the treatments outlined above for aqueous insufficiency are also of use in treating evaporative dry eye..

 Once the meibomian glands have been heated, there are a number of techniques and instruments that can be used to express the glands.
 Two examples are expression with forceps and expression with Mastrota Paddle.
-Although from time to time we may employ forced expression of the glands like this to assess the quality of the meibum, these days we use manual expression for treatment relatively infrequently and even then very gently rather than with significant force.
+Although occasionally we employ forced expression of the glands like this to assess the quality of the meibum, generally we now use this relatively infrequently for treatment; even then, very gently rather than with significant force.
 Other methods for treating meibomian gland dysfunction include: